BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

 - The best life is also the pleasantest life
 - If we have one virtue we have all the virtues
 - Virtue always promotes happiness more than vice does
+- When people mistakes that do this because they take their ends from the non-rational parts of the soul